jacoblubecki/Q-Example/README.md

 ## For real though

-It simplifies the process of linking together playback from different sources or file formats where multiple players are be required.
+It simplifies the process of linking together playback from different sources or file formats where multiple players are required.

 #### An example